What Is SingularityNET?

-SingularityNET is complex project – there’s no doubt about it.
-Although, starting as an AI-as-a-Service marketplace, the team plans to evolve it into a completely self-organizing AI network.
-The AI Agents in this autonomous network would use AI to outsource work to each other and evolve together to further develop the network – very meta.
+SingularityNET is a complex project – there’s no doubt about it.
+Although starting the platform as an AI-as-a-Service marketplace, the team plans to evolve it into a completely self-organizing AI network.
+The end goal is for the AI Agents in this autonomous network to eventually use AI to outsource work to each other and evolve together to further develop the network – very meta.
 Let’s start with the basics first, though.

 AI Services Marketplace

 Keeping things simple, SingularityNET is launching as a marketplace for AI services.
-Specifically, the team has chosen to focus on three distinct areas of AI for the first two years of development:
+Specifically, the team chose to focus on three distinct areas of AI for the first two years of development:

 - Cloud robotics